yzhong52/ascii_chord/readme.md

 # Ascii Chord

-A command line tool for showing how to play a guitar chord.
+A command line tool for showing how to play guitar chords

 ## Usage